ziyul893/ece4180-programmable-power-supply/readme.md

 ## Project Description
 Our goal was to create a mini "benchtop-style" power supply that offloads the voltage and current regulation to a USB Power Delivery compliant AC-DC adapter.
 This allows our power supply unit to be compact and efficient, allowing it to be very portable.
+We have created a custom PCB to implement our project.

 Most USB-C laptop chargers support all the voltage ranges supported with our project.
 Our project currently supports 5V, 9V, 12V, 15V, and 20V outputs.

 Our project is inspired from the lab bench power supplies available in Electrical Engineering Labratories: it's nice to be able to produce any desired voltage on-demand.
 This greatly speeds up the testing and debugging of circuits.